GeigerLaszlo/File-Integrity-Monitor-script/README.md

 - `<directory>`: The path to the directory you want to monitor.
 - `[hash_file]` (optional): The path to the hash file to use (default is `file_hashes.json`).

+## Hash Algorithm

+The File-Integrity-Monitor script uses the MD5 (Message Digest Algorithm 5) to compute and store hash values for files.